MikeHopley/ftl-ships-strategy/index.md

 The layout is a little awkward, but you can still vent shields or weapons in under 3 seconds by using **all** airlocks and turning off O2.

-Enemies may start running away when your weapons or Artillery hits them, so try to have the other damage source ready to fire immediately afterwards.
-Manage the power on your Artillery Beam so that it fires at a good time.
+Enemies may start running away when your weapons or artillery hits them, so try to have the other damage source ready to fire immediately afterwards.
+Manage the power on your Artillery so that it fires at a good time.

 In sector 1, prefer unmarked beacons over distress.
-Your have weak blue options from the Slug and Artillery.
+Your have weak blue options from the Slug and artillery.

-### Balance Mod: The Albatross

-The ship has been remade to be more distinct from the Federation A.

-You start with shields-3, which your Zoltan can [power against ion](https://www.youtube.com/watch?v=jpR3veZtlsc&t=1m59s).
-Use the same crew positions as in vanilla.

-Shields-4 is even better value than usual, compared to saving scrap for a store.
-You also have somewhat slow weapons with no damage buffer, and shields-4 effectively saves you missiles.
-Spend your first 30 scrap on shields-4, then look for a weapon.

-You have a Heavy Laser 2 and a Hermes Missile (12 starting missiles), but only 3 weapons power.
-The Hermes does more damage and must only pass one evasion check, so use it to shut down enemy weapons before switching to the Heavy Laser 2.
-Later on, the Hermes takes down two shields unless they have a damage buffer (shields-5).
-The damage buffer is much more likely from sector 4 onwards.

-You can eventually run both weapons together, but it’s weak for a 6-power weapons setup.
-Ideally get fast shield-breakers and hacking, which turn the Heavy Laser 2 into a room-wrecking monster.

-Don’t rush to sell the Hermes, unless it lets you buy something important.
-Remember it can be used to distract defence drones for hacking.

-When calculating weapon timings, remember you have an Automated Reloader.
-This multiplies your charge time by 1/1.1, so with untrained crew the Hermes takes 11.5 seconds and the Heavy Laser 2 takes 10.6 seconds.
-The Reloader also affects your Artillery Beam.

-Enemies may start running away when your weapons or Artillery hits them, so try to have the other damage source ready to fire immediately afterwards.
-Manage the power on your Artillery Beam so that it fires at a good time.

-Medbay-2 makes sector 1 distress beacons slightly better, but not much.
-Unmarked beacons are probably still better.

 ## Federation C